kbuzard-SU/gradualism/2020_Winter_RA_Report_Gonzalez.md

 ### For Victor (List of Paragraphs)

-- p.202
+The following work relates to paragraphs in Geneva1 that Victor requested I look through.
+Specifically, the list includes:

+Geneva1: paragraph 202, 212, 218(f) 353, 355, 368, 719.4, 1301, 1529, 1530, 368

+#### Comments
-    - Seems accurate.
+- p.202  Seems accurate.
 Though I am unsure above that 30 AV in K325
     - (Not sure if this is calculated)
 - p.212 is tricky...
 Some related notes are provided above.
     - I'll come back
 - p.218(f)